eroge69/remotepcserver-2.0/README.md

 Just click view raw, or download raw file

 Update: Looks like they are completely out of business.
 Now I can't even find the app in playstore.
-It so sad
+So sad :disappointed_relieved: